Office Hours: Monday 1.30-3.30 (appointments not necessary)

 - (2016) 'Shared Regional Values and Trajectories', in Chris Ogden (ed.)
-New South Asian Security: Six Core Relations Underpinning Regional Relations (Delhi: Orient BlackSwan), 133-147.
+New South Asian Security: Six Core Relations Underpinning Regional Stability (Delhi: Orient BlackSwan), 133-147.

 - (2016) 'Recasting South Asian Security', in Chris Ogden (ed.)
-New South Asian Security: Six Core Relations Underpinning Regional Relations (Delhi: Orient BlackSwan), 1-13
+New South Asian Security: Six Core Relations Underpinning Regional Stability (Delhi: Orient BlackSwan), 1-13.

 - (2015) 'Great Power Aspiration and Indian Conceptions of International Society', in Jamie Gaskarth (ed.)
 China, India and the Future of International Society (Lanham: Rowman & Littlefield), 53-70.

 - (2013) 'China’s Transition and the World', in Chris Ogden (ed.)
 Handbook of China's Governance and Domestic Politics (London: Routledge), 264-269.